Microsoft debuts Cloud Native Application Bundles and open-sources ONNX Runtime

 “With the open-sourcing of ONNX Runtime, we’re encouraging everyone to embrace it,” he said.
 “It will work in embedded spaces and on Windows and on Linux … It simplifies developers’ lives dramatically.”

 Perhaps more importantly, it has the backing of the broader ONNX community.
-Intel and Microsoft are working together to integrate the nGraph compiler as an execution provider for ONNX Runtime; Nvidia is helping to integrate TensorRT; and Qualcomm has expressed its support.
+Intel and Microsoft are working together to integrate the nGraph compiler as an execution provider for ONNX Runtime; Nvidia is helping integrate TensorRT; and Qualcomm has expressed its support.

 “The introduction of ONNX Runtime is a positive next step in further driving framework interoperability, standardization, and performance optimization across multiple device categories, and we expect developers to welcome support for ONNX Runtime on Snapdragon mobile platforms.” said Gary Brotman, senior director of AI product management at Qualcomm.